 DISTRICT:

 SUPERINTENDENT:

 DISTRICT ADDRESS:

 DISTRICT TELEPHONE:

-CHILD CARE PROVIDER: ·
+CHILD CARE PROVIDER:

 CHILD CARE PROVIDER LICENSE NUMBER:

 CHILD CARE DIRECTOR:

 CHILD CARE DIRECTOR'S EMAIL:

 PLANNING GRANT COORDINATOR:

 GRANT COORDINATOR'S EMAIL:

 FISCAL AGENT:

 DISTRICT FINANCE OFFICER:

 DISTRICT FINANCE OFFICER'S EMAIL:

-I swear under oath, subject to penalty for perjury, and assure that the attached application has bee by all stakeholders and the district will comply wit programmatic, pertaining to the Preschool Partne comply may significantly impact future funding, in n reviewed and approved for implementation th all requirements, both technical and ership grant.
-I acknowledge that failure to
+I swear under oath, subject to penalty for perjury, that I am authorized to execute this document and assure that the attached application has been reviewed and approved for implementation by all stakeholders and the district will comply with all requirements, both technical and programmatic, pertaining to the Preschool Partnership grant.
+I acknowledge that failure to comply may significantly impact future funding, in addition to any applicable penalties under law.

-Superintendent Date

-Child Care Director Date

-Notary Public Notary seal My commission expires